Ozanimod (formerly RPC1063)

 - Being studied in RRMS

 Ozanimod (RPC1063) is a selective modulator of one type of S1P receptor, S1P1.
+[Correction: Ozanimod is actually a selective modulator of two types of S1P receptors: S1P1 and S1P5.
+This note was added after publication.]
 It is given as a once-daily pill, and was studied in a Phase II trial called RADIANCE, where the experimental medicine was compared at two different doses with placebo.
 A total of 258 individuals with RRMS were studied in this trial, which began with a seven-day gradual titration of ozanimod up to the full dose under investigation.
 (Titration refers to starting with a lower dose and gradually increasing the dose until the full dose is reached.
 This helps to reduce the risk of side effects when starting a new medication.)
 The double-blind study ran for 24 weeks, followed by a yearlong safety-extension period.

 At the end of the initial 24-week treatment period, patients in both groups taking ozanimod showed an 86 percent decrease in the cumulative number of gadolinium-enhanced lesions compared to the placebo group.
 The relapse rates also decreased in the treatment groups compared with placebo, with a 31 percent decrease in the 0.5 mg group and a 53 percent decrease in the 1 mg group.